Men’s Underwear Fly Types: What You Must Know

 Cons:

 • Tough for Left-handed Men: If you are left-handed, I am sorry.
 Even in the world of men’s underwear right-handedness reigns supreme.
 However, there is hope!
-Mack Weldon’s Silver underwear has a Dual-Sided Fly, so you can enter from the left.
+Mack Weldon’s Silver HD underwear features a Dual-Sided Fly, allowing you to enter from either side.

-Mack Weldon Silver HD Trunks with Dual-sided Fly
+Mack Weldon Silver HD Boxer Briefs with Dual-sided Fly

-Buy Now: Mack Weldon Silver HD Trunks with Dual-sided Fly
+Buy Now: Mack Weldon Silver HD Boxer Briefs with Dual-sided Fly

 • Size Matters: Although the vertical fly design is simple, one part varies from brand to brand: the size of the actual opening.
 I don’t have a problem with most vertical flys I test.
 However, I can immediately feel the difference in size when using a smaller-than-usual fly.
 If you are large, you may sometimes get flys that are just too small to accommodate you comfortably.